jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 The word “agent” here is a general term.
 It can refer to an large language model (LLM) or an entity that performs specific tasks.
 For example:
 * The “Technical Analysis Agent” is a large language model.
 It calculates various technical indicators for stocks and uses reasoning to provide a technical assessment.
-* Conversely, the “Market Data Agent” retrieves stock data from the stock exchange.
+* Conversely, the “Market Data Agent” retrieves stock data from the stock exchange. -->

 ### Technologies
 I use ChatGPT-4.1 as the large language model (LLM) and LangGraph as the agent framework.
 The app is built with Python and Angular.
 The web user interface is developed entirely through AI-assisted coding.

 The app operates as a REST service with endpoints to handle on-demand stock analysis requests.
-It also runs the "watchlist" job in the background to automatically generate insights for stocks requested by the user.
+It also runs the "watchlist" job in the background to automatically generate insights for stocks configured by the user.

 <!-- Additionally, it has the "Trade Monitoring" job running in the background by the orchestrator to oversee the stocks.
 Just like a real Wall Street trader, the job uses a scanner that constantly monitors the list of stocks and only drills down when the technicals indicate a potential move worth trading. -->